LiArAu/UKBBdata/README.md

 ## How to use:

-Functions starting with \emph{prepare} help users get familiar with the categories and fields before loading the data.
+Functions starting with "prepare" help users get familiar with the categories and fields before loading the data.

 ```r
 prepare_get_category() # Get all Category and CategoryID